 In order to solve hunger in the Ozarks, we first must understand it.
 Who faces hunger?
 Where do they live?
 How do they cope?

-Average annual household income
+is the average annual household income

-Of households served by Ozarks Food Harvest
+of households served by Ozarks Food Harvest

 must choose between paying for food or utilities